statsenkoin/node.js-tutorials/README.md

-# Node-tutorials
+# Node.js-tutorials

 This repository consists of several parts - test tasks from the NodeJs course.

 Each task located in a separate branch.

-## hw01 - is a simple CLI application that simulates access to file in a database.
+## Branch `hw01` - is a simple CLI application that simulates access to file in a database.

 It consists of local json file as a database and a set of function to get data from this database.